Ottawa police struggled to come up with a plan to deal with 'Freedom Convoy'

 As the service tried to come up with a way forward, Ferguson said the chief of Ottawa police at the time, Peter Sloly, started directing operations outside of the chain of command.

+He asked for a plan focused on public order, which would typically be developed alongside strategies to deal with traffic and other elements, Ferguson said.
+That public-order plan never materialized.

-Ferguson said the plan was not outlined on paper until Feb.
+Ferguson said a realplan was not outlined on paper until Feb.
 9, more than a week after the protesters arrived.

 In her notes from a meeting, she recorded that Sloly said of anyone who undermined the plan: "I will crush them."